gwezerek/cs171-hw-gustav-wezerek/hw2/design.md

 # CS 171 Design Studio 1 Answers
 ### PART 1 - ANALYSIS
 Users who would be interested in this dataset:
-* Economics student,
+* economics student
-* high school social studies student,
+* high school social studies student
-* international investor,
+* international investor
-* government analysts/researchers (in the U.S. at, say, the State Department or USITC), minister of finance or industry/commerce,
+* government analysts/researchers (in the U.S. at, say, the State Department or USITC), minister of finance or industry commerce
-* logistics researcher at shipping corporation,
+* logistics researcher at shipping corporation
 * general public (given a news hook)

 #### Chosen user